Loan Maclibuin: History

 Norwegian custom allowed him to choose the manner of his death, so Eaoch said he wished to have his head laid across the King's legs and cut off with the King's own sword.
-This sword, Macabuin, made by Loan Maclibuin the Dark Smith of Drontheim, could cut the hardest granite just by touching it.
+This sword, Macabuin, made by Loan Maclibuin the Dark Smith of Trondheim, could cut the hardest granite just by touching it.
 The Norwegians begged the King to refuse, but he would not break his word and gave orders to proceed.
 However, the witch Ada was there, and told them to lay nine times nine toads' skins, rowan twigs and adders' eggs across the King's legs.
 When the sword was laid gently on Eaoch's neck, it instantly cut it off, and cut through the adders' eggs and the rowan twigs as well - only the toads' skins saved the King's legs.

 Loan heard about this and was angered, since the sword was given with the agreement that it not be stained with the blood of a low-born man.
 He sent his hammerman, Hiallus-nan-urd, who had lost a leg in the tempering of the sword Macabuin and had a mechanical one put in place.

-Hiallus-nan-urd challenged Olave to travel with him to Drontheim to see the smith about the matter.
-Olave and he left, traveling by foot from Peel Castle to Ramsey and by boat to Drontheim.
+Hiallus-nan-urd challenged Olave to travel with him to Trondheim to see the smith about the matter.
+Olave and he left, traveling by foot from Peel Castle to Ramsey and by boat to Trondheim.
 Most versions gloss over the journey, which compares and contrasts their pagan and Christian natures.

 By a strategy, Olave manages to be first in the door of Loan's smithy, barring the door against Hiallus-nan-urd.
 He picks up a large hammer and strikes the anvil, breaking it in two and turning the stone base to gravel.
 He spots Emergaid, Loan's daughter and learns from her that Loan is of royal blood and had caused him to come there so he could quench a new and better sword in Olave's blood.
 Olave seized the sword and did to Loan what he had intended for Olave.
 Emergaid faints at the sight, missing his killing of Hiallus-nan-urd by cutting him in two, lengthwise.
 Emergaid returns with Olave to Man and they are married.